pazcm/memo-game/README.md

 - As a user, I want to see the game satisfactory in my mobile and tablet so I can play in any device.
 - As a user, I want to see a reset button, so I can restart the game from there.

-[wireframes, mockups, diagrams ...]

-I tried to give to the game a retro look and feel and make it simple and easy for playing although cool for the user to play a quick round.
+I tried to give to the game a minimalist retro look and feel, and make it simple and easy for playing although cool for the user to play a quick round.

 ## LOGIC